 The watch world is filled with bells and whistles; with super-complications, second time zones, chronographs or chronometers, the lot.
 But, every now and then, there’s satisfaction to be found in something that works in its simplicity.
 If, like us, you’re craving a touch of fuss-free watch design this autumn, then look no further.
-These six designs have been curated for their minimalistic sensibility, their understated looks and to suit any taste or budget.
+These five designs have been curated for their minimalistic sensibility, their understated looks and to suit any taste or budget.

 1. Nomos Glashutte’s ‘Bauhaus’ editions

 Nomos Glashutte’s watches are clean cut at the best of times, but the brand’s newly released ‘Bauhaus Editions are a design buff’s dream.
-The Tangente has something of a cult following; it’s the oldest Glashutte produced watch in continuous production, and with the Bauhaus movement turning 100 next year, Nomos’s nine new limited edition watches are coming only in 100 pieces each.
+The Tangente has something of a cult following; it’s the oldest Glashutte produced watch in continuous production, and with the Bauhaus movement turning 100 next year, Nomos’s new limited edition watches are coming only in 100 pieces each.
 The Bauhaus Editions are available in 33, 35 and 38mm cases, and each comes with a sketch paper coloured dial, surrounded by a primary coloured ring; either red, blue or yellow, inspired by the sketches of Bauhaus stalwart, Paul Klee.
 They’re fitted with Nomos’s in-house Alpha manual winding caliber, and feature a stop-seconds function, too.

 £1,260 to £1,520, nomos-glashuette.com